 THE PLAN REVIEW PROCESS

-Drawings are reviewed first by Board.
+Drawings are reviewed first by Urban Planning Department.
 If found to be conforming they are referred to PAC.
 If PAC has no objections they will then refer the project to council for approval.

 Once council approves the project, the Board will require that architectural construction drawings are presented, as well as any necessary structural drawings, window contracts etc.

-Upon receipt and approval of the complete package the City processes the permit (usually in a matter of days).
+Upon receipt and approval of the complete package the City processes the permit.

 The process can be long, even for fairly simple applications.

-Because the schedules do not coincide, and delays are needed to provide additional drawings, or make requested changes, the process usually takes 1 month or longer.
+The process to will take at least 1 month, but likely longer to address PAC comments.
 We can help gauge the length of the process given the nature of the work and importance of the house.

 EXCEPTIONS AND MINOR DEROGATIONS